team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 In order to run this application locally it is required to have docker deamon installed and running.
 We recommend using Docker desktop.

 #### Environments
-The whole system can be run as docker components with the following command written from root of the directory:
+The whole system can be run as docker components with the following command written from the root of the directory:

 * ```shell